Homemade Pumpkin Pie Spice Recipe

 Yes, and no. It will depend on each brand of spice that you use to make your mix.
 If you need to be gluten-free – make sure to check packaging and look for “Certified Gluten-Free”

-How to use this spice blend:
+How to use pumpkin pie spice

-- Sprinkle on roasted vegetables – Fall veggies taste even better!
+- Sprinkle on roasted vegetables.
+Fall veggies taste even better!

 - Add it to coffee: Mix pumpkin pie spice with your coffee grounds, or sprinkle it top!